salva/py-msgraphfs/README.md

 https://learn.microsoft.com/en-us/azure/healthcare-apis/register-application

-Note that you may need to ask some cloud admin in your organization with the required privileges to perform it.
+Note that you may need to ask some cloud admin in your organization with the required privileges to do it for you.

 # Bugs and limitations

 - Access to personal OneDrive accounts doesn't work.
-I guess it is something related to authentication.
+The author guesses it is something related to authentication.

-- Access to the groups drives is read only.
+- Access to group drives is read only.
 Again, this seems to be a permissions issue.

 - No content caching: File contents are not cached locally and so